 Included Shore Excursion: Walking Tour of Passau, Organ concert

 Explore on your own: Head out to the point to see the mixing waters of the Danube and Inn rivers, get lost in the old town, and hike up to the Veste Oberhaus fortress.
 There you can take in the view as well as enjoy several museums that celebrate Passau’s historic past.

 Day 4 – Krems, Austria

 Although Krems is nothing to write home about, the journey through the Wachau Valley sure is.
-Listed as a UNESCO World Heritage Site for its collection of medieval towns, terraced vineyards, and riverside castles, a scenic sailing through the Wachau Valley is not to be missed.
+It is a UNESCO World Heritage Site for its collection of medieval towns, terraced vineyards, and riverside castles.
+A scenic sailing through the Wachau Valley is a highlight for many guests.